hnarayanan/harishnarayanan.org/content/date-me.md

 Hello!
 Thank you so much for stopping by and getting to know me.

 My name is Harish and I'm a 42-year-old man.
-I live in London with my [two adorable young boys](https://narayanan.co) who I care for part time.
+I live in North London with my [two adorable young boys](https://narayanan.co) who I care for part time.
 I'm a kind and genuine person with a lot of life experience, including a failed marriage.
 After quite some healing, I feel like I am in a good, creative place, and have the enthusiasm to find my forever person. ☺️

 </div>